 AMCP recognizes that the evidence requirements contained herein may not meet the evidence needs of all healthcare systems.
-For example, WellPoint^{6,7} and The Regence Group^{8,9} have recently issued their own detailed evidence requirements.
+For example, WellPoint and The Regence Group have recently issued their own detailed evidence requirements.
 AMCP has learned from WellPoint and The Regence Group that unless otherwise specified by the healthcare system, manufacturers should submit a single evidence dossier prepared according to the AMCP Format with an addendum that contains the additional evidence requirements requested by the healthcare system.

-IMPLEMENTATION DATE FOR VERSION 3.0
+IMPLEMENTATION DATE FOR VERSION 3.1

-Dossiers under development may be converted to Version 3.0 with relative ease.
-New dossiers developed after January 1, 2010 should be completed using Version 3.0.
+Dossiers under development may be converted to Version 3.1 with relative ease.
+New dossiers developed after February 1, 2013, particularly those incorporating comparative effectiveness research studies and those for specialty pharmaceuticals and companion diagnostic tests should be completed using Version 3.1 evidence guidelines.